awgranados/cheapskate/team/LEARNING.md

 what will be primarily used for building the Chrome extension application.

 The current plan to learn how to use the BeautifulSoup library is to check out the Python docs and use Youtube tutorials to supplement our learning process.
-By the end of this quarter, we expect to have a solid understanding of webscraping.
+By the end of this project , we expect to have a solid understanding on how to implement webscraping.